gosu94/ML-Fun/README.md

 ## Useful references

 **Generation** - when all dots are dead (ran into obstacles) new generation is being created with top genes from the previous one.
-In consequence each generation should have better (or same) result as previous one
+In consequence each generation should have better (or the same) result as previous one

 **Alfa** - best individual from previous generation is being copied directly into new one and is displayed as a green dot.